 Sew the open edge side of the band as in the picture.
 Now open up the seam allowance and fold in half.

-Now, test the band again to see if it fits on your head.
+Now, test the band again to check that it fits on your head.

 - Sew the Band as Neck:

-Attach the band with the neck very carefully.
+Attach the band to the neck of the remaining sweater very carefully.
 Remember that the sewing side of the band remains backside.
-Now, hold the band with neck portions with clips and pins.
-And sew this thoroughly.
+Attach the back side of the band to the back side of the sweater.
+Now, hold the band with neck portions with clips or pins.
+Then sew this seam together.
 After sewing, cut the extra half inch from the sewing line.

 Tips and Tricks